MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-influencer.md

 ## Best practices

-* Use MyAnalytics network insights to cultivate influence and the [Network](../myanalytics/use/network.md) page to see connections, top collaborators, and suggestions on how to improve connections.
+* Use [Insights](../myanalytics/use/use-the-insights.md) and the [Network](../myanalytics/use/network.md) page to see connections, top collaborators, and suggestions on how to improve connections and cultivate influence.
-* Move cross-functional team collaboration to Microsoft Teams and ask influencer groups to create [Channels in Teams](https://docs.microsoft.com/microsoftteams/teams-channels-overview) for cross-functional team collaboration and to drive the conversations.
+* Use [Microsoft Teams channels](https://docs.microsoft.com/microsoftteams/teams-channels-overview) for cross-functional team collaboration and to drive conversations.
 * Operate on a “dual operating system” — a management-driven hierarchy working with a strategy network.
 * Recruit volunteers interested in being a part of the organization’s strategy network.
 Ten percent of the managerial and employee population is enough.
 * A strategy network needs leadership, which focuses on vision, opportunity, agility, inspired action, and celebration.